BDC Hamburger Icon

 Legal malpractice insurance costs

-Costs for attorneys vary depending on the type of law they practice and if they’ve had previous claims.
-On average, legal malpractice insurance costs between $1,200 and $2,500 per year.
+Costs for attorneys vary depending on the type of law they practice and whether they’ve had previous claims.
+On average, legal malpractice insurance costs between $1,200 and $3,500 per year.
 Attorneys in riskier practice areas pay between $3,000 and $10,000 per year.
-Risky practice areas include securities, intellectual property, trusts and estates and personal injury.
+Risky practice areas include securities, intellectual property, personal injury, and trusts and estates.

 Paralegals may also carry malpractice insurance, although they are less likely to be sued than attorneys.

 • Medical coverage: Smaller medical malpractice insurance policies start with $100,000 to $300,000 in coverage.
-This might be enough for a nurse or physical therapist, but most doctors need more.
+That may be enough for a nurse or physical therapist, but most doctors need more.
 A doctor should have a minimum of $1 million in coverage, but even that could be inadequate.

-• Legal coverage: A small law firm might get a malpractice insurance policy with $1 million in coverage.
-However, depending on the number of attorneys in the firm and the area of practice, this may not be enough to pay for all claims.
+• Legal coverage: The minimum coverage for legal malpractice insurance is around $100,000, but that may not be sufficient.
+A small law firm may get a malpractice insurance policy with $1 million in coverage.
+Depending on the number of attorneys in the firm and the area of practice, however, that may not be enough to pay for all claims.
 The typical maximum limit is $10 million.

 To ensure adequate coverage, research the prevailing limits in your area for your profession or specialty.
 You should have those limits at a minimum.
-While some professionals will buy even higher coverage, remember that if you have more coverage than anyone else, you become a deep-pocket target in a lawsuit that names multiple defendants.
-Additionally, some states cap awards, so you might not need to extend coverage beyond the award limits.
+Some professionals will buy even more coverage, but remember that if you have more coverage than anyone else, you become a deep-pocketed target in a lawsuit that names multiple defendants.
+Some states also cap awards, so you may not need to extend coverage beyond the award limits.

 Bottom LineBottom line